-(A quick note about our methodology: We’ve restricted this list only to films that have had an official release in the first three months of 2019, though we will continue to update it throughout the year.)
+(A quick note about our methodology: We’ve restricted this list only to films that have had an official release in the first six months of 2019, though we will continue to update it throughout the year.)

 Enjoyable and excruciating.
 In Joe Penna’s survival drama, the riveting Mads Mikkelsen plays a man whose plane has gone down in the frozen wilderness.
 That’s all we know about him and all we really need to — it’s what he does and keeps doing that defines him.
 Thrown together with a grievously wounded, non–compos mentis woman, he tugs her well-swaddled form on a sled into the unknown, trudging and grunting and falling and trudging and heeeaving and trudging and heeeaving — and just when we think it can’t get more horrible, we realize that up until then he’d had it easy.
 The movie really takes your mind off your own troubles. —D.E.

 Set in the north of Colombia among the indigenous Wayuu, Ciro Guerra and Cristina Gallego’s knockout film is part ethnographic documentary, part The Godfather.
 Over 20 years (from 1960 to 1980), people whose ways first seem strange metamorphose into a familiar breed of narcos, moving tons of marijuana, and become avid materialists.
 As in Guerra’s last film, Embrace of the Serpent, the disjunction between ancient ways and modern, ephemeral fashions and technology is not just jarring but toxic, a shock to the system that will almost certainly kill the host.
 The drive toward revenge kills the characters long before anyone dies.
 It kills their souls. —D.E.